 Feline overpopulation is a problem which causes abandonment, euthanasia, trafficking, and therefore suffering for thousands of animals.

-By choosing to adopt from a charity rather than from an individual, who has neglected the neutering of their cat, you are also making a true act of animal protection.
+By choosing to adopt from a charity rather than from an individual, who has often neglected the neutering of their cat, you are also making a true act of animal protection.

 We believe in finding the right cat for the right owner.
 We consider every prospective adopter as an individual and look at the circumstances involved in each adoption to ensure that you are successfully paired with the right animal.

 We will advise you in the choice of a companion.
 Indeed, our priority is that the adoption be fully successful to give you satisfaction but more importantly for us, to be sure that the cat has the best home possible.

 To do this, we ensure that the animal and its future owner are well matched.

-This is also why we cannot “reserve” a cat before you visit the Rescue Centre nor can you chose a cat for another person or for your whole family, the adoptants must arrive together as this is a decision not to be taken lightly.
-We often find that it is the cat that chooses it’s family and not the other way around!
+This is also why we cannot “reserve” a cat before you visit the rescue centre nor can you chose a cat for another person or for your whole family, the adoptants must arrive together as this is a decision not to be taken lightly.
+We often find that it is the cat that chooses its family and not the other way around!

 We cannot “reserve” a cat over the phone/email without first discussing and meeting the individual cat with you in person at Chats du Quercy rescue and rehoming Centre.
 If the adoption is finalised, you will be asked to complete and adhere to our adoption procedures.

-We are able to accept payment by cheque in 2 or 3 instalments and our adoption fee is just 200€
+We are able to accept payment by cheque in five instalments and our adoption fee is just 250€

 With every adoption you will receive

 - An adoption kit including food

-- A book of advice to welcome your new companion.
+- Advice to welcome your new companion.